Total Knee Replacement

 If nonsurgical treatments like medications and using walking supports are no longer helpful, you may want to consider total knee replacement surgery.
 Joint replacement surgery is a safe and effective procedure to relieve pain, correct leg deformity, and help you resume normal activities.

 Knee replacement surgery was first performed in 1968.
 Since then, improvements in surgical materials and techniques have greatly increased its effectiveness.
 Total knee replacements are one of the most successful procedures in all of medicine.
 According to the Agency for Healthcare Research and Quality, more than 790,000 knee replacements are performed each year in the United States.

 Whether you have just begun exploring treatment options or have already decided to have total knee replacement surgery, this article will help you understand more about this valuable procedure.

 The knee is the largest joint in the body and having healthy knees is required to perform most everyday activities.

 The knee is made up of the lower end of the thighbone (femur), the upper end of the shinbone (tibia), and the kneecap (patella).
-The ends of these three bones where they touch are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily.
+The ends of these three bones are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily within the joint.

 The menisci are located between the femur and tibia.
 These C-shaped wedges act as shock absorbers that cushion the joint.